svennoreillie/soc-core-sample/README.md

 ## Setup
 ### Installing prerequisites
 * Download and install [git](http://nodejs.org/download/) for your OS
-* Donwload [nodeJS](http://nodejs.org/download/) for your OS and install.
+* Download [nodeJS](http://nodejs.org/download/) for your OS and install.
 Check by running 'node -v' in a terminal window.
 * npm should come installed with node, check by running 'npm -v'
 * Because npm is more frequently updated than node, update it by running 'npm install npm@latest -g'